 such as Scala, Java, and Python.
 As a result, it offers a convenient way to interact with SystemML from the Spark

 Shell and from Notebooks such as Jupyter and Zeppelin.

 Spark Shell Example

 To use SystemML with Spark Shell, the SystemML jar can be referenced using Spark Shell’s --jars option.

 All primary classes that a user interacts with are located in the org.apache.sysml.api.mlcontext package.

 For convenience, we can additionally add a static import of ScriptFactory to shorten the syntax for creating Script objects.

-If successful, you should see a “Welcome to Apache SystemML!” message.
+should see a “Welcome to Apache SystemML!” message.

 The ScriptFactory class allows DML and PYDML scripts to be created from Strings, Files, URLs, and InputStreams.

 Here, we’ll use the dml method to create a DML “hello world” script based on a String.
 Notice that the script